 All research supervisors

-Nick's academic interests include International Relations of the Asia-Pacific and globalization and the diplomacy of great powers.
+Nick's academic interests include East Asia's International Relations, globalization and the diplomacy of great powers.
 Nick is on secondment as Executive Director, La Trobe Asia, until December 2016.

 Yangbin's academic interests include Chinese ethnicity, social and educational development and Chinese language studies (teaching Chinese as a second language and Chinese sociolinguistics).